Owner: Senior Vice President and Chief Academic Officer

 A final course grade assigned by a substantial, unreasonable, or unannounced departure from the faculty member's previously articulated grading standards.

-The "Appeal Administrator" for stateside undergraduate and graduate courses is the Assistant Vice President for Academic Integrity and Accountability or designee(s).
+The "Appeal Administrator" for stateside undergraduate and graduate courses is the Director of Student Resolution and Judicial Affairs or designee(s).
 For courses originating from UMGC Europe or UMGC Asia, the Appeal Administrator is the Vice President and Director, Europe Operations or Vice President and Director, Asia Operations or designee(s).

 If the student believes his/her final course grade is arbitrary and capricious as defined in section II.A., the student must first request a conference with the faculty member within 30 days from the date the grade was posted to discuss how the grade was calculated.